addpipe/webcam-tester/README.md

 2. Microphone selection (if enabled and multiple microphones exist)
 3. Tests execution

-## Browser Support

-- **Modern browsers** with `getUserMedia` API support
-- **Secure context** (`https://`, `file://`, localhost, etc.)

 ## Privacy & Security

 - No data transmission - All processing happens locally
 - No data storage - Results are only kept in memory
-- User consent required - Respects browser permission model
-- Secure context enforced - Requires HTTPS for security
-- Stream cleanup - Automatically stops camera/microphone when removed
+- Stream cleanup - Automatically stops camera/microphone when removed using the `destroy()` method

 ## Troubleshooting